PrestaShop/docs/modules/concepts/hooks/list-of-hooks/displayProductExtraContent.md

 ## Example implementation

-This hook has been implemented as an example in our [modules examples repository - demoproductextracontent](https://github.com/PrestaShop/example-modules/tree/master/demoproductextracontent).
+This hook has been implemented as an example in our [example-modules repository - demoproductextracontent](https://github.com/PrestaShop/example-modules/tree/master/demoproductextracontent).

 ## Hook explained

-This hook is a little more complicated than other ones.
+This hook is a little more complicated than the other ones.
+It renders the provided content on the theme level.
+By default, it uses Bootstrap tabs to display it:

-It starts by a render of extra contents, from the theme:

 ```php
 {foreach from=$product.extraContent item=extra key=extraKey}